AdobeDocs/commerce-php/src/pages/developer/cli-commands/naming-guidelines.md

 A command *name* is a part of the command, which defines behavior of the command on the very high level.
 In the command it goes right after the command's name.
 For example, in `bin/magento setup:upgrade`, `bin/magento` is the command's name and `setup:upgrade` is the name of the command.

-If you have a Magento installation handy, enter the following to display the current list of commands:
+If you have an aplication installation handy, enter the following to display the current list of commands:

 ```bash
 bin/magento list